Cemetery Maintenance and Conservation Policy

-After a consultation and analysis process, the “My Municipality, on Foot, on Bike” committee submitted its activity report, along with its recommendations for promoting safe, active modes of transportation in Sutton, to the municipal council at the meeting of November 5 of last year.
+After a consultation and analysis process, the “My Municipality, on Foot, on Bike” committee submitted its activity report, along with its recommendations for promoting safe, active modes of transportation in Sutton, to the municipal council at the meeting of November 5, 2012.

 - Maintain a work climate conducive to protecting the physical and psychological integrity of Town employees and elected officials as well as safeguarding their dignity;

 - Help spread awareness and information, and contribute to the training of the community to prevent any form of harassment;

 - Provide the necessary support for victims, by establishing support and recourse mechanisms.